md-naim-hassan-saykat/bapil/research/Finland_AI_Governance_Study.md

-# Finland AI Governance and National AI Readiness: Lessons for Bangladesh
+# Finland AI Governance and AI Readiness Study

-## Introduction
+## Overview

 * Overview of Finland’s digital transformation journey.
 * Importance of AI literacy and education.